Code of Conduct

 Tennis Canada publishes “ The Rules of the Court” which is intended as a resource for players at all levels and governs Inter-County play.

-To ensure everyone has fun playing tennis please read the OTA Code of Conduct for Unaffiliated Matches.
+To ensure everyone has fun playing tennis please refer to these documents OTA Abuse Policy and OTA Code of Conduct for Unaffiliated Matches.